fluree/docs.flur.ee/content/db_intro.md

 }
 ```

-This query follows the relationship between the movie and the credit streams.
+This query follows the relationship between the movie and the credit collections.
 It does not, however, show us actor names - only their _ids.
 In order to get actor names, we have to continue following the relationship from movie/credits to credit/actor.

 ```
 {